The Stepfather (2009 film)

 The Stepfather is a 2009 American psychological horror film directed by Nelson McCormick.
-It is a remake of the 1987 film of the same name which was loosely based on the crimes of mass murderer John List.
+It is the fourth installment in The Stepfather film series and is a remake of the 1987 film of the same name which was loosely based on the crimes of mass murderer John List.
 The film stars Dylan Walsh, Sela Ward, Penn Badgley, Amber Heard and Jon Tenney.

 The Stepfather was released in the United States by Sony Pictures Releasing on October 16, 2009.
 The film received negative reviews from critics and grossed $31 million against its $20 million budget.

 Plot

 In a suburban Utah house, Grady Edwards shaves off his beard, dyes his hair, and removes his brown contact lenses.
 As he leaves, it is revealed that he has murdered his wife and three children.
 When the police investigate, it is said that another family in New Jersey was murdered in a similar manner not long ago, which causes them to believe there is a serial killer on the loose.

 Susan Harding, a recently divorced Oregon housewife, is shopping in a grocery store with her youngest children when she meets Grady, who introduces himself as "David Harris", and claims that his wife and daughter were killed in a car accident.
 Susan, desperate for love, is charmed by David, and rushes into an engagement to be married in less than six months.

 Susan's eldest son, Michael, returns home from military school and is immediately suspicious of his mother's new fiancé.
 David invites him down to the basement, where he has installed locked cabinets and befriends him over tequila shots.

 However, Michael's suspicions start when David uses the wrong name when mentioning his deceased daughter.
 After Susan says that a neighbor warned her that America's Most Wanted ran a profile on a serial killer who looks like David, he sneaks into the neighbor's house, throws her down the basement stairs, then suffocates her.

-Jay, Susan's ex-husband, angrily confronts David over laying hands on his younger son Sean.
+Jay, Susan's ex-husband, angrily confronts David over physically abusing his son Sean.
 He warns Susan that she knows nothing about him.
 Doubts about David mount further when he quits his job working as a real estate agent for Susan's sister, Jackie, to avoid displaying a photo ID and other forms of identification.

 Later, Jay confronts David about an apparent lie regarding his college history.
 David clubs him with a vase and suffocates him with a plastic bag.
 He texts Michael with Jay's phone saying that David checked out okay.